 Szechuan Chicken Recipe

-As a food blogger with a food photography side business, I cook a lot.
-I mean, A LOT.
+As a food blogger, I cook A LOT.
 There is rarely a day you could walk into my house and not find some sort of leftovers from a shoot in one of my two refrigerators.
 Yet, somehow, my husband still manages to talk me into ordering takeout at least twice a month.

 Sometimes it’s pizza, occasionally we get subs from an excellent local place.
 More often than not, though, it’s Chinese.
 He’s obsessed, and I’m pretty sure he could eat it every day if he was given the option.

 Since he always orders the same stuff from the takeout joint, I try to mix it up when I make Chinese food at home.
-Hence this Szechuan Chicken Stir Fry – it’s something neither of us have every tried, but now plan to order next time we call in!
+Hence this Szechuan Chicken Stir Fry – it’s something neither of us had ever tried, but now plan to order next time we call in!

 What Is Szechuan Chicken?

 Hailing from the Sichuan province of China, Szechuan Chicken (also sometimes referred to as Laziji) is a sweet and spicy dish, consisting of marinated then deep-fried chicken and a chili-based sauce.
 The chicken is usually served with steamed white rice, and people pick around the dried chili peppers with chopsticks as they eat.

 The main ingredients you’ll need for Szechuan Chicken Stir Fry are:

 - Snap peas, green and red bell peppers, green onions – feel free to mix it up with the veggies, like adding green beans, carrots, baby corn, or water chestnuts.